wasserth/TotalSegmentator/README.md

 fslorient -copysform2qform input_file
 fslreorient2std input_file output_file
 ```

+#### Bad segmentations
+When you get bad segmentation results check the following:
+* does your input image contain the original HU values or are the intensity values rescaled to a different range?
+* is the patient normally positioned in the image?
+(In axial view is the spine at the bottom of the image?
+In the coronal view is the head at the top of the image?)

 ### Other
 TotalSegmentator sends anonymous usage statistics to help us improve it further.
 You can deactivate it by setting `send_usage_stats` to `false` in `~/.totalsegmentator/config.json`.